Barksdale Air Force Base: Bossier Base

+In January 2026, national security concerns were raised about adjacent golf courses on both sides of the base owned by an individual with membership in "united front" groups affiliated with the Chinese Communist Party.

 Based units

 Flying and notable non-flying units based at Barksdale Air Force Base.

 Units marked GSU are Geographically Separate Units, which although based at Barksdale, are subordinate to a parent unit based at another location.